Snipperclips: Reception

-Snipperclips received generally favorable reviews, according to review aggregator Metacritic.
+Snipperclips received generally favorable reviews, according to review aggregator website Metacritic.
 IGN gave the game 8/10, praising the game's multiplayer experience and presentation.
 The Guardian described it as "addictive".
 Polygon stated that Snipperclips was "a tricky, tricky game of logic and cunning".
 The website later ranked it 48th on their list of the 50 best games of 2017.
 During their financial briefing in April 2017, Nintendo reported that over 350,000 digital copies of the game had been downloaded.

 Awards and accolades

 The game won IGN's award for best puzzle game of 2017, whereas its other nominations were for "Best Switch Game", "Most Innovative", and "Best Multiplayer".
 The game was also nominated for "Best Switch Game" at Destructoid's Game of the Year Awards 2017, for "Nintendo Game of the Year" at the Golden Joystick Awards, and for "Best Family/Social Game" at the Titanium Awards.
 In Game Informer's Reader's Choice Best of 2017 Awards, the game took the lead for "Best Puzzle Game".
-It also won "Family Game of the Year" and "D.I.C.E.
+Snipperclips was also honored with "Family Game of the Year" and the "D.I.C.E.
 Sprite Award" at the 21st Annual D.I.C.E.
-Awards, and was nominated for "Game, Puzzle" at the National Academy of Video Game Trade Reviewers Awards.
-It received nominations for the British Academy Games Awards 2017 for Family Game and Game Innovation.
+Awards.
+It received nominations for "Game, Puzzle" at the National Academy of Video Game Trade Reviewers Awards, and for the British Academy Games Awards 2017 for Family Game and Game Innovation.
 At the 2019 Webby Awards, the game won the award for "Family & Kids Game", whereas its other nomination was for "Puzzle Game".